zac7777/Entropy/Entropy/Classes/Knight.md

 *Righteous Backhand:* 2 AP, Melee Range, 1d6 bludgeoning damage, gain +2 DT to a type of your choice until your next turn

-Accuracy: +5
+Accuracy: +22
 Critical: 0 + Connection

-*Blade Focus:* 4 AP, your next attack with a Martial weapon will deal double damage after all other bonuses are applied, this can only be applied to each weapon once
+*Blade Focus:* 4 AP, your next attack with a Martial weapon will deal double damage after all other bonuses are applied, this can only be applied to each weapon once at a time and only once per combat

 #### Level 2: